Stevecool023/S.cool_Python/README.md

 > A program that outputs every second for 12 hours.
 > A program that returns solution for division and its remainder.
 > A program that calculates real roots of a quadratic equation.
+> A program that calculates the factorial of a number.

 # Stephen@karanja.